bujianbusan/OpenKinetics-Hugo-src/content/home/skills.md

 +++
-# A Skills section created with the Featurette widget.
+# A Skills section created with the Featurette widget. 主页 → 显示专业技能
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 title = "Skills"
-subtitle = ""
+subtitle = "专业技能"

 # Showcase personal skills or business features.
 #
 # Add/remove as many `[[feature]]` blocks below as you like.
 #
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
+# 这里是设置技能列表的

 [[feature]]
   icon = "r-project"
   icon_pack = "fab"
   name = "R"
-  description = "90%"
+  description = "40%"

 [[feature]]
   icon = "chart-line"